pourmalek/CovidLongitudinalwithSRIV/Canada/output/DELP/README.md

 Summarization level = updates: transform many updates to one update (142 updates to 1 update-free)

-The last graphs under each location (except provinces together) (shown below) for Mean over updates of: **Median Absolute Percent Error** by epi weeks
+Graphs 8 to 11 under each location (except provinces together) (shown below) show the four types of error by epi weeks (update-free)

 .